rchl2/rchl2/README.md

 	 Creating and maintaining applications for external customers using Laravel, Lumen and Node.js.

  - **Freelance Web Developer** – 2015 - 2016
 	 Open source projects, websites an desktop applications.
-Worked with various languages, such as PHP, JS or Go.
+Worked with various languages, such as PHP, JS.

 ##  Skills
  - Proficient in PHP 7+, JavaScript (ES6), HTML and CSS (BEM, SMACSS).